Harnessing Unrecognizable Faces for Improving Face Recognition: Introduction

 \subsection{Contributions and Related Work}

 Our contribution is three-fold, corresponding to the three questions posed in the introduction:

 1) We propose a measure of recognizability that leverages the existence of a single UI cluster in the learned embedding.
-The {\em ``embedding recognizability score''} (ERS) is simply the Euclidean (chordal) distance of the embedding of an image from the center of UI cluster in the hypersphere.
+The {\em ``embedding recognizability score''} (ERS) is simply the Euclidean (cordal) distance of the embedding of an image from the center of the UI cluster in the hypersphere.

 2) We use the ERS to mitigate the detrimental effect of using different datasets for FD and FR.
 This results in 58\% error reduction (at FAR=1e-5 on the IJB-C Covariate Verification benchmark) in single-image face recognition, without impacting the performance of the detector.